 - A general scale for weighing meat (I use the OXO Good Grips Food Scale)

 - Butcher’s twine

-- Insta Cure #1 (also called Prague Powder #1, Curing Salt, and Pink Salt) (Available at Sausage Maker)
+- For Semi-dried pancetta (must be cooked): Insta Cure #1 (also called Prague Powder I, DQ Curing Salt #1, or Pink Salt) (Available at Sausage Maker)

 Making Pancetta is Simple:

 - Grind and apply all cure to pork belly